 Know which time of day you’re mentally at your best and make that the time you spend on starting your business.

 If you can’t work on your business during those exact peak hours—then give yourself the next best thing.

 For me, both my critical thinking ability and creativity become pretty worthless after 8:00pm and I’m always tired after a full day of work.

 Given that personal constraint, it translated into me getting up at 4:30am (for many years) in order to give myself as much of the best time of my day as I could.
 I’d start in early working on my side business before heading off to my full-time job.

 If you want to give the business you’re starting a fighting chance, then prioritize it above everything you safely can.

 Which skill sets are required to start your business?

 Secondly, are you genuinely interested in this business concept or are you simply pursuing a money-making opportunity that doesn’t have a deeper meaning?

 I spent months putting together and rigorously testing my Skill Assessment Guide that I’m giving away to everyone who reads this post.
 You’ll list out every asset & skill your business idea requires and map those needs to what you can or cannot do for yourself right now.
 It’ll guide you toward discovering your entrepreneurial strengths and point you in the right direction moving forward.

-Here’s a look at the first website I made back in 2009 as a Sophomore in college, try not to laugh too hard.
+Here’s a look at the first website I made in WordPress back in 2009 as a Sophomore in college, try not to laugh too hard.